Registration for all programs is required unless otherwise indicated.

 May 25: The Alice Network by Kate Quinn

 We are pleased to host many local author appearances throughout the year.
 Contact the library for the latest details.

-Practice gentle poses and beginner breathwork that shift with the changing seasons.
-Every first, second, and fourth Tuesday of the month at 6:30 p.m.
-By donation.
+Practice gentle poses and beginner breathwork with instructor Liz Raymond.
+Every Tuesday at 6:30 p.m.
+Props are provided and classes are payable by donation.

 Enjoy company while you work on your knitting, crocheting, or sewing project.
-Thursdays from 1:00 p.m. to 3:00 p.m.
+Thursdays at 1:00 p.m.

 Movies at the Library